 An application to host a sub-collection must be made on the ICHTB database.
-If you are a Principal Investigator who already holds a sub-collection, just log on to the database using your College username and password and click 'Apply to host a sub-collection.
+If you are a Principal Investigator who already holds a sub-collection, just log on to the database using your College username and password and click 'Apply for a Subcollection'.
 If you wish to open your first sub-collection please contact the Tissue Bank so that we can register you appropriately.

 Information on what is required to set up and run a sub-collection can be found in the document Sub collection Management for Persons Designated and Principal Investigators.

 Registration of a sub-collection only enables the collection and storage of human samples.